fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 The key  words defined in {{RFC2119}} are used in this specification.

-The term 3-tuple is used to refer to IP address, protocol (which is always UPD), and port that the firewall sees as the address of the client inside the firewall.
+The term 3-tuple is used to refer to IP address, protocol (which is always UDP), and port that the firewall sees as the address of the client inside the firewall.

 The term 4-tuple is used to refer to 3-tuple plus the ice ufrag that